BRIKEV/express-jsdoc-swagger/README.md

 /**
  * GET /api/v1
- * @summary This is the summary or description of the endpoint
+ * @summary This is the summary of the endpoint
  * @return {object} 200 - success response
  */
 app.get('/api/v1', (req, res) => res.json({